muhiddincelik/Springboard/azure-hdinsight-spark-project/README.md

 ## Introduction

 >  In this project, I have tried to get hands-on experience with Apache Spark for Azure HDInsight.
-After provisioning a Spark cluster, I have used the Microsoft Azure Storage Explorer to the Jupyter Notebook exercise file and the stock file (csv) to the cluster.
+After provisioning a Spark cluster, I have used the Microsoft Azure Storage Explorer to upload the Jupyter Notebook exercise file and the stock file (csv) to the cluster.
 Then I have used the notebook to explore and analyze [Walmart stock data](data/walmart_stock.csv).

 ### STEP 1: Creating HDInsight Spark Cluster on Azure